webapps submenu is not showing

 5) the labels on the left should not have colons (all of them except Aliases have a colon, this is probably historic -- we do not use colons on the labels in amahi 7)

-#5 Updated by cpg almost 7 years ago
+#5 Updated by cpg about 7 years ago

 we should provide another subtab to edit the basic auth settings files related to the Access control